 Graves’ disease is an autoimmune condition that happens when your immune system attacks your thyroid gland.
 Your thyroid is a small gland found in the front of your neck that helps regulate your metabolism (how your body makes energy).

-People with Graves’ disease make an abnormal antibody called thyroid-stimulating hormone (TSH) immunoglobulin.
-This antibody attacks the thyroid gland, resulting in abnormally high levels of thyroid hormones (hyperthyroidism).
+People with Graves’ disease make an abnormal antibody called thyroid-stimulating immunoglobulin.
+This antibody attacks the thyroid gland, resulting in hyperthyroidism (abnormally high levels of thyroid hormones).

-Although Graves’ disease and TED are connected, they are generally considered independent conditions.
+Although Graves’ disease and TED are connected, they’re generally considered independent conditions.
 This means that the severity of Graves’ disease doesn’t always match the severity of TED.
 For example, someone could have mild symptoms of Graves’ disease but more severe symptoms of TED, or vice versa.

 TED more commonly affects women and people assigned female at birth.
 One study in the journal Clinical Endocrinology found that females were four times more likely to develop TED compared to males.

-TED is more common in females probably because they also have an increased risk of autoimmune diseases associated with TED, such as Graves’ disease.
+TED may be more common in females because they also have an increased risk of autoimmune diseases associated with TED, such as Graves’ disease.
 Compared to males, females are about four times more likely to develop Graves’ disease.

-Although females are more likely to develop TED, males and people assigned male at birth who develop TED may be more likely to develop more severe symptoms.
+Although females are more likely to develop TED, males and people assigned male at birth who develop TED may be more likely to experience more severe symptoms.

 TED can occur at any age but tends to affect middle-aged adults.
 It’s most commonly diagnosed in people in their 40s and 60s.

-Research has found that in women, TED is most likely to occur between the ages of 40 and 44 years and between 60 and 64 years.
-In men, TED is most likely to develop between ages 45 and 49 and 65 to 69 years.
+Research has found that in women, TED is most likely to occur from ages 40 to 44 and from 60 to 64.
+In men, TED is most likely to develop from ages 45 to 49 and from 65 to 69.

 Older adults may be more likely to experience more severe symptoms of TED compared to younger people.